 Providing a clearinghouse for information related to the discipline.

 In 2010, the first international conference was held at Guimaraes in Portugal.
-Now an established biennial event, the 2012 conference took place in Brussels, the 2014 conference in Turin and, in June 2016, was hosted by Dublin.
-The next biennial meeting will happen in Tallinn in 2018.
-In intermediate years, the EAHN co-hosts smaller thematic events in various locations: Scotland (2011), Brazil (2013) and Belgrade (2015).
+Now an established biennial event, the Biennial Conference has been hosted in Brussels (2012), Turin (2014), Dublin (2016) and Tallinn (2018).
+The 6th Biennial Conference will be held in Edinburgh in 2020.
+In intermediate years, the EAHN co-hosts smaller thematic events in various locations.